baracudaz/fenix_tft/README.md

 - Data gaps: Backfill missing periods after connectivity issues
 - Migration: Import data when moving from another system

-**Note:** Imported data appears directly under the sensor's entity ID (e.g., `sensor.bedroom_daily_energy_consumption`) in the Energy Dashboard and history graphs.
+**Note:** Imported data appears as a separate external statistic (e.g., `fenix_tft:bedroom_daily_energy_consumption_history`) that can be added to the Energy Dashboard.
+This keeps historical imports separate from the main sensor's current data.
 The service maintains cumulative sum continuity and aligns with Home Assistant's hourly statistic buckets to prevent double-counting.

 ## Sensors